 Break the complexity

-Most email replies from customer service teams look like instructions manuals put together by a careless teenager.
+Most email replies from customer support teams look like instructions manuals put together by a careless teenager.

 When you send a bunch of unorganized information to your customer, you’re only making their life difficult.